xar-network/xar-network/docs/reproducible-builds.md

 ./contrib/gitian-build.sh linux
 ```

-At the end of the procedure, build results can be found in the `./zar.sigs` directory:
+At the end of the procedure, build results can be found in the `./xar.sigs` directory:

 Please refer to the `contrib/gitian-build.sh`'s help screen for further information on its usage.

 ## Signatures upload

-Once signatures are generated, they could be uploaded to zar's dedicated repository: https://github.com/zar-network/zar-network.sigs.
+Once signatures are generated, they could be uploaded to xar's dedicated repository: https://github.com/xar-network/xar-network.sigs.
 The build script can take care of cloning the signatures repository and commit the signed result too:

 ```